RichuSuresh/brain-deck/README.md

 ![image](https://github.com/user-attachments/assets/42218a00-cba2-4732-907f-4579f35d68a0)

 8. Once the image has been pulled, click on the "images" tab on the left

+8.5 (optional).
+To use GPU passthrough, open the terminal in docker desktop (bottom right corner) and use the following command docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama

 10. Click the play button
 ![image](https://github.com/user-attachments/assets/b2c743c6-30a7-468d-b2da-dda474cf90c2)